 Smell and Taste: Our sense of smell and taste decreases as we age.

-• Reduced smell and taste may cause a person to miss that food has soiled.
+• Reduced smell and taste may cause a person to miss that spoiled food.

-• Reduced smell may cause a people not to noticed that a pot has boiled over of food burned in the stove.
+• The reduced ability to smell may cause a person not to notice that a pot has boiled over or food burned on the stove.

-Touch: Poor circulation and illness decrease our temperature sensitivity and t6atcile feeling.
+Touch: Poor circulation and illness decrease our temperature sensitivity and tactile feeling.

 • Decreased temperature sensitivity can lead to burns from scalding water in the shower or kitchen sink.

 • Decreased “feel” may cause scrapes and cuts to go unnoticed and lead to infections.